 There’s also the worry of what happens during those months of waiting.
 Do mortgage rates rise and eclipse the savings associated with the short sale price?

-Despite all the uncertainty, it’s clear you can save a pretty penny if you’ve got the time and are willing to wait.
+Despite all the uncertainty, it’s clear you can save a pretty penny if you’ve got the time and are willing to wait for a short sale to get approved.

-They’re also a safer alternative than buying an outright foreclosure, which may be riddled with problems.
+They’re also a safer alternative than buying an outright foreclosure, which may be riddled with unknown problems.

 Read more: How short sale fraud works.